 echo $JAVA_HOME /usr/lib/jvm/java-11-openjdk-amd64/

-In this tutorial, you have learned to install Java (OpenJDK) 11 and 8 on your Debian system.
+In this descibed you ot how to install Java (OpenJDK) 14, 11 and 8 on a Debian system.